TasmanianNoob/NoesisBGFXTesting/README.md

 # NoesisTesting
-I heavily depended on https://github.com/MarioSieg/BGFX_Noesis_Renderer/tree/main and https://github.com/Dakror/noesis-bgfx/tree/master but tried to remove their in-house features (plug and play).
+I heavily depended on https://github.com/MarioSieg/BGFX_Noesis_Renderer/tree/main and https://github.com/Dakror/noesis-bgfx/tree/master but tried to remove their in-house features (convert to plug and play).
 It is currently not working.

 This project was made in CLion on windows.
 I use vcpkg for bgfx, glfw3 and glm.
 There are other packages in vcpkg.json.
 No idea why; they might be needed.